 Each of us has a different tolerance for risk based on our goals and life situation.
 For instance, a single college graduate can probably invest aggressively because time is on his or her side.
 Meanwhile, a 75-year-old retiree who is saving for the education of a couple grandchildren may not be able to risk a portfolio drop and will thus have have a far more conservative portfolio.

-Building an Investment Portfolio With ETFs
+How to Build an Investment Portfolio Using ETFs

 As mentioned above, an asset allocation is how you distribute the money in your portfolio across different asset classes.
 The best asset allocation for your portfolio will depend on many factors.
 If you are just getting started, you should choose a financial advisor to help you understand how different investments could affect you.